VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 ## What's worse is half this shit already exists, and it is shit.

 Want to look up {{< katex >}} \LaTeX {{< /katex >}} Symbols?
 [Done.](https://detexify.kirelabs.org/classify.html) Want to have Optical Character Recognition on your screenshots?
-[Textshot has that covered.](https://github.com/ianzhao05/textshot) But while I could go on with this list, the big problem is of *integration* While having an OS like Linux that is tweakabe to the nth degree is unmistakably *fucking incredible*.
+[Textshot has that covered.](https://github.com/ianzhao05/textshot) But while I could go on with this list, the big problem is of *integration*.

+While having an OS like Linux that is tweakabe to the nth degree is unmistakably *fucking incredible*.
 I also **shouldn't have to**.
 I should be able to use any computer and trust the OS to have built in methods for getting text from a picture, to trust the OS will let me remap keys so that tapping the [shift keys types perentheses](https://docs.qmk.fm#/feature_space_cadet) or that I can bind the keys to type arbitrary Unicode.
 The OS should have a **local** - *don't you fucking dare collect all of this data* - store of everything I've looked at so I can go back and search for "mostly purple images" or "links clicked on October 12th".
 And like, there's about a dozen different chrome extensions that try to do this under the very stupid assumption that essentially all of that interaction will be in browser.

 ## Our Physical Environments Suck